sbd-community/handbook/docs/quick-start/how-to-use-handbook.md

 The handbook is organized into four main sections:

--   **[Quick Start](/docs/quick-start/how-to-use-handbook)`:** For when you need the essentials, fast.
+-   **[Quick Start](./how-to-use-handbook.md):** For when you need the essentials, fast.
 Start here if you're new to the topic or need a high-level overview.
--   **[Standards & Regulations](/docs/standards)`:** Deep-dives into the legal texts like the CRA, RED, and NIS 2.
+-   **[Standards & Regulations](../standards):** Deep-dives into the legal texts like the CRA, RED, and NIS 2.
 Read these for authoritative context on your legal obligations.
--   **[Implementation Guides](/docs/implementation/build-phase)`:** Step-by-step technical playbooks for implementing specific security controls like secure boot, OTA updates, and CI/CD hardening.
+-   **[Implementation Guides](../implementation/build-phase):** Step-by-step technical playbooks for implementing specific security controls like secure boot, OTA updates, and CI/CD hardening.
--   **[Templates & Checklists](/docs/templates/audit-evidence-pack)`:** Downloadable artefacts like checklists and policy templates to use in your projects.
+-   **[Resources](../resources):** Downloadable artefacts like checklists and policy templates to use in your projects.

 ---